India Inc happy with Modi, but holding back on investment: poll

 About one-third of the CEOs said they have already decided to increase investments, while 12 percent said they are not sure yet or do not have immediate plans to step up investments.

-"The difference yet to be traveled by the government between intention and action manifests itself here," the newspaper said about the findings of the survey.
+"The difference yet to be travelled by the government between intention and action manifests itself here," the newspaper said about the findings of the survey.

 On the question of how much the economic situation has changed on the ground, the poll showed only four CEOs gave Modi a rating above six on a scale of 1 to 10, with 10 being the highest.